bennettpeter/MythTV-LeanCapture/README.md

 There is no option to prevent recordings being deleted from Xfinity after being recorded to your local drive.
 Xfinity has a recover deleted option but that does not work once all shows have been deleted.

 If the process is interrupted (e.g. by control-C in the terminal window), one recording will be incomplete.
-You can start the script again and it will restart the incomplete recording from the beginning again, so you won't lose anything, just some time.
+You can start the script again and it will restart the incomplete recording from the beginning again, so you won't lose anything.

 ### Unplugging or Replugging any USB devices